RobertDober/lab42_core/demo/file.md

     action.assert == :readable_file
 ```

-However nothing will happen with the unaccessable file
+However nothing will happen with an unaccessable file

 ```ruby
     File.if_readable unaccessable_file do